These Flower Pot Cookies are perfect for spring! The bright colors pop and the easy recipe makes them a fun party idea.

 Disclaimer: Please note that some of the links in this post are affiliate links to the items I used to make these cookies.
 There is no additional cost to you, but I may earn a small commission if you purchase through those links.
 Thank you for your support!

 First, grease the mini muffin pan, separate Pillsbury Ready To Bake Sugar Cookie Dough into the 24 pieces and put one into each cup.
-Bake at 375 degrees for 11-15 minutes (put the silicone pan on a cookie sheet).
+Bake at 375 degrees for 11-13 minutes, or until golden brown (put the silicone pan on a cookie sheet).
 Allow the cookies to cool completely before removing them from the pan.

 Carefully remove the cookie cups from the muffin tin.
 I used the tip of a thin knife to gently pop them out.
 Make chocolate ganache using semi-sweet chocolate chips and heavy cream.
 Fill the cups with chocolate ganache.